hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250813107v2-all-for-law-and-law-for-all-adaptive-rag-pipeline-for-legal-research.md

 ---
 layout: default
-title: All for law and law for all: Adaptive RAG Pipeline for Legal Research
+title: "All for law and law for all: Adaptive RAG Pipeline for Legal Research"
 ---

 # All for law and law for all: Adaptive RAG Pipeline for Legal Research